 Skill and Passion at VAT Public Speaking Competition

-Representatives from each of the Trust’s schools - Upton Junior, Chilton Primary and Ramsgate Arts Primary – were selected following heats at each school to choose their own final three.
+Representatives from each of the Trust’s schools - Upton Junior, Chilton Primary and Ramsgate Arts Primary – were selected following heats to choose their own three finalists.

-The grand final of the second annual competition was held in the main hall at Upton in Broadstairs this year in from of a hall full of pupils, teachers and a judging panel.
+The grand final of the annual competition was held before a packed hall full of pupils, teachers and a judging panel.
 This year it was held at the Royal Harbour Academy in Ramsgate.

 The competitors from Years 3 to 6 tackled their subject in a range of different ways to hammer home their arguments.